Reaction mechanism: Chemical kinetics

 Each step is called an elementary step, and each has its own rate law and molecularity.
-The elementary steps should add up to the original reaction.
-(Meaning, if we were to cancel out all the molecules that appear on both sides of the reaction, we would be left with the original reaction.)
+The sum of the elementary steps gives the net reaction.

 When determining the overall rate law for a reaction, the slowest step is the step that determines the reaction rate.
 Because the first step (in the above reaction) is the slowest step, it is the rate-determining step.
 Because it involves the collision of two NO2 molecules, it is a bimolecular reaction with a rate $r$ which obeys the rate law $r = k[NO_{2}(t)]^2$.

 Other reactions may have mechanisms of several consecutive steps.
 In organic chemistry, the reaction mechanism for the benzoin condensation, put forward in 1903 by A. J. Lapworth, was one of the first proposed reaction mechanisms.

 A chain reaction is an example of a complex mechanism, in which the propagation steps form a closed cycle.

 In a chain reaction, the intermediate produced in one step generates an intermediate in another step.

 Intermediates are called chain carriers.
 Sometimes, the chain carriers are radicals, they can be ions as well.
 In nuclear fission they are neutrons.

 Chain reactions have several steps, which may include: